itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/04-fault-tolerance.md

 ## Test the limits

-Kubernetes restarts pod when they fail, but it does this using a back-off policy when restarting the pod.
+Kubernetes restarts pods when they fail, but it does this using a back-off policy when restarting the pod.
 This means when a pod frequently crashes it is restarted at a slower rate.
 We can test this.

 1. Run an invalid expression, you'll get an error from the API.
-2. Run directly afterwards a valid expression, it will succeed.
+2. Directly afterwards run a valid expression, it will succeed.
 3. Use `kubectl get pods` to see the restart count:
    ```
    NAME                                  READY     STATUS    RESTARTS